4.1 Access to buildings

 Glazed vision panels - to assist in preventing collisions, a clear glazed vision panel or panels to a door should give a zone of visibility from a height of not more than 500mm to at least 1.5m above finished floor level.
 This may be interrupted by a solid element between 800mm and 1.15m above floor level.
 A vision panel is not needed to a powered door controlled by automatic sensors or where adjacent glazing offers an equivalent clear view to the other side of a door.

-the threshold should either be level or of a height and form that will neither impede unassisted access by a wheelchair user nor create a trip hazard.
-A threshold piece should have a height of not more than 15mm, with any vertical element of more than 5mm height being pencil-rounded or chamfered to an angle of not more than 45º from the horizontal
+Where, an upstand is proposed, any projection should have a height of not more than 15mm, with any vertical element of more than 5mm height being pencil-rounded or chamfered to an angle of not more than 45º to the horizontal.